 What kinds of projects are the students building in the data science bootcamp?

-LearningFuze’s Data Science Bootcamp is a 12-week program and our goal is for students to complete at least 10 projects during that time.
+LearningFuze’s Data Science Bootcamp is a two-module program.
+Each module is 12 weeks and our goal is for students to complete at least 10 projects during that time.
 Student projects vary from healthcare to finance industries and they work on new datasets almost every week.
-We want them to get an idea of how data science is applied in a real world setting with different environments, datasets, and industries.
+We want them to get an idea of how data science is applied in a real-world setting with different environments, datasets, and industries.

 Is there an ideal student for LearningFuze’s data science bootcamp?
 Do new students need a technical background to enroll?